Who runs DevConf?

 What is the goal of DevConf?

 DevConf has a simple goal: give professional software engineers an opportunity to network and learn from their peers in a safe environment.

 Can I buy tickets without a credit card?
-OR I need an invoice to buy for work?
+Is it possible to generate an invoice for comapnies?

 Totally!
-You have two choices available for you:
+There are two options available to you:

-We have a manual process too, where you can email us all the relevant company details (VAT number, name, PO number etc...) and we can generate a manual invoice for you to pay.
+We have a manual process too, where you can email us all the relevant company details (VAT number, name, PO number etc...) and we will generate a manual invoice for you to pay.

 Can I have a free ticket?

 Unfortunately not.
 DevConf is designed to be cash neutral so we do not have any excess funds to sponsor free tickets.
 Only speakers and organisers receive complementary access to the event.
 We do work with sponsors on processes for them to donate tickets, so follow us on social media to hear about those opportunities when they come up.

 I would like to speak at the event!

 That is awesome!
-We have a call for papers each year in August.
+We have a call for papers each year in August/September.
 You can get the details of this when you sign up to our mailing list.

 Who is Fizz Marketing?

 Fizz is the planning and logistics partner for DevConf that handles the administrative duties for DevConf.

 How did this start?

 The idea of DevConf originated with Robert MacLean in late 2013; the idea was to run an event for developers who could not attend the Developer User Group which happened outside of normal working hours.
-The first DevConf happened in 2016.
+The first DevConf took place in 2016.
 DevConf is proudly run by Candice Herodotou and Robert MacLean.

 How much money do you make?

 Nothing.
-DevConf is designed to be cash neutral so there is no profit or loss made.
-DevConf has made a small profit each year (which is better than a loss) and that profit has been used to fund the following year as well as cover some of the community initiatives run by the Developer User Group.
+DevConf is designed to be cash neutral so there is no profit nor loss, however, DevConf has made a small surplus each year (which is better than a loss) and that surplus has been used to fund the following year as well as cover some of the community initiatives run by the Developer User Group.